In a World of Conflict, Farmers Collaborate to Grow More Food

 We also both grow bananas, and one of us needed the other’s help.

-Sudhanshu is an experienced producer, growing maize, wheat, and more in the northern Indian state of Bihar.
-He’s a strong advocate of technology, including irrigation, mechanization, and genetic modification.
+Sudhanshu is an experienced producer, la culture du maïs, blé, and more in the northern Indian state of Bihar.
+He’s a strong advocate of La technologie, including irrigation, mécanisation, and genetic modification.
 Yet he faces a mundane challenge of agriculture: His cereal crops provide income for five or six months, and it is beneficial to have an income year-round.

-Ever since, he has tried to help farmers who can benefit from his expertise.
-In the last three years, for example, about 3,000 farmers have visited his farm to learn about his techniques.
-He also posts instructional videos.
+Depuis, he has tried to help farmers who can benefit from his expertise.
+In the last three years, par exemple, sur 3,000 farmers have visited his farm to learn about his techniques.
+He also posts instructional vidéos.

 Patience took up bananas more recently.
-She sought to diversify her farm in the middle of Nigeria, where she also grows maize, cowpeas, and cotton.
+She sought to diversify her farm in the middle of Nigeria, where she also grows maize, niébé, et le coton.

 When we met, Patience was facing several challenges.
 Some of her banana trees were wilting.
 Others were very prone to wind damage and were falling over.
 She worried that her decision to grow bananas was a costly mistake.